BOJ Shirakawa urges action to avert global crisis

 Shirakawa said Japan's economic growth was expected to remain moderate for the time being due to the global slowdown and the yen's strength, but will then resume a recovery.

-He reiterated that the BOJ was focusing on risks to Japan's outlook with recent yen rises hurting exports as well as corporate revenues and sentiment, signaling readiness to ease policy further if Japan's recovery prospects are threatened.
+He reiterated that the BOJ was focussing on risks to Japan's outlook with recent yen rises hurting exports as well as corporate revenues and sentiment, signalling readiness to ease policy further if Japan's recovery prospects are threatened.

 However, he stressed that the BOJ's monetary easing was not aimed at directly weakening the yen, but at forestalling any negative impact that yen rises -- among other factors -- could have on Japan's economic and price outlook.